arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 ![RealTimeClock example output](assets/rtc-output.png)

 ## Communication
 The Edge Control communication peripherals are not accessible to the user as a normal development board because it isn't.

-For example the `SPI` communication is reserved for the micro SD card and external memory ICs
+For example, the `SPI` communication is reserved for the micro SD card and external memory ICs.

 ### I2C